Skip to Main Content

 • Formulate Ideas – obtain background information and explore ways to place the research problem within specific contexts.

-• Hone in on Specific Research Questions and Related Sub-questions – create a query-based framework for how to investigate the research problem.
+• Zero in on Specific Research Questions and Related Sub-questions – create a query-based framework for how to investigate the research problem.

 • Locate Sources to Answer those Questions – begin the initial search for sources concerning your research questions.